How should I handle Baker candidate questions during interviews?

 Provide details about production schedules, equipment specifications, ingredient quality standards, and training opportunities.
 Explain seasonal workload variations, overtime expectations, and advancement possibilities within baking roles.
 Share information about your flour suppliers, fermentation methods, and quality standards that attract serious bakers interested in craft excellence.

-Common misunderstanding: Providing only basic job information instead of technical details that serious bakers want to know.
 Experienced candidates want to understand your ingredient sourcing, equipment maintenance standards, production volumes, and quality expectations.
-They're evaluating whether your operation aligns with their professional standards and offers opportunities to practice their craft at a high level.
+They're evaluating whether your operation aligns with their professional standards and offers opportunities to practise their craft at a high level.

-Common misunderstanding: Focusing on company benefits rather than baking-specific opportunities for skill development.
 While health insurance and paid time off matter, dedicated bakers are more interested in access to quality ingredients, opportunities to develop speciality skills, and freedom to experiment with new techniques.
-Highlight your commitment to craft excellence, training investment, and respect for traditional baking methods.
+Highlight your commitment to craft excellence and training investment.

 How do I address Baker candidate concerns about the position in a Baker job interview?